Year 1

 English

 This half term we will be applying our phonics skills to writing, developing our spelling, letter formation and using finger spaces, capital letters and full stops.
 We will be focusing on texts which enable us to create a re write of the story and also explore non fiction to retrieve information.
-We are using the following texts to inspire our ideas:
+We are using the text Emma Jane's Aeroplane for our re write, and our experience of our school trip for our recount.

 Maths

 Our Maths curriculum follows the White Rose Maths scheme, which is designed to help children develop a deep understanding of key mathematical concepts.
-This half-term focuses on addition and subtraction, building on our previously learnt knowledge of numbers within 10.
-This includes skills such as counting, adding one more and one less, comparing numbers, reading numbers as words and using a numberline.
-We will then finish off the term exploring 3D shapes, learning their names and practise describing their properties.
+This half-term focuses on place value within 20, building on our previously learnt knowledge of numbers within 10.
+We will then finish off the term adding and subtracting numbers within 20.
+This includes skills such as counting, adding one more and one less, comparing numbers, reading numbers as words and using a numberline. .

 Science

-In our science learning this half term, we will be looking at seasonal change.
-We will begin by exploring different types of weather and how they change throughout the four seasons.
-We will observe how the weather changes, measure and compare the amount of daylight and darkness at different times of the year, and link these changes to the months in which they happen.
+In our science learning this half term, we will be looking at materials.
+We will begin by sorting objects by the materials they are made of.
+We will list everyday materials and describe their simple properties.
 Below is a knowledge organiser displaying some of the vocabulary we will be learning and discussing.

 Art

 In Art, children will use different materials to create their own artwork and explore colour, shape, and texture.
-They will be inspired by artists like Kandinsky and Goldsworthy to develop their ideas and imagination.
+They will be inspired by artists like Cecilia Vicuna to develop their ideas and imagination.

 RE